saikatbsk/bagOfFeatures/README.md

 ## Image Classification Using Bag of Features

-Image classification using the Bag of Features approach.
-Used the K-mean algorithm to create a codebook using SURF (Speeded-Up Robust Features) features extracted from natural images.
-The codebook is utilized to create feature histograms of training images.
-Finally, the K-Nearest Neighbor algorithm is used to classify test images into previously trained classes.
+Image classification using the Bag-of-Features model.
+Speeded-Up Robust Features (SURF) extracted from natural images are clustered and then quantized to create vector representations of training images.
+Feature vectors are extended to account for spatial information.
+Classification using a Support Vector Machine (SVM).

 - Tested with [GNU Octave (4.0.2)](https://www.gnu.org/software/octave/).
 - Looking for MATLAB version? [available here](https://github.com/saikatbsk/daily-dose-of-code/tree/master/MachineLearning/02_BoF)